frr0/Algorithms_and_Data_Structure_Library/ADT_Theory.md

 ![image](support/21.png){width=50%}

-you can extract from head1 and you insert in head2 lifo? with a head insertion
+You can extract from head1, and you insert in head2 lifo '?' with a head insertion.

-solution
+Solution

 ![image](support/22.png){width=50%}